Zhredder/Zhredder/README.md

 <h2>🔍 Ongoing Initiatives</h2>

-- Working on my problem solving skills (Check out my hackerrank and Leetcode)
+- Working on my problem solving skills (Check out my hackerrank)
 - Working on a indie game platform start up project for a paper.
 - I use a pomodoro timer while I am working.
 However, the ones that are found online are quite limited in their functionality.
 So I am building a more advanced version of the timer, with more capabilities.